saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/basic-setup.md

 2. Select an appropriate test script.
 Options might include:
   * One of your existing tests, if available.
   * An example from [Sauce Labs Demonstration Scripts](https://github.com/saucelabs-training).
 Follow the instructions to configure the test before proceeding to step 3 below.
-3. If you are using an tunnel identifier, add the following to the desired capabilities of  the test:
+3. If you are using an tunnel identifier, add the following to the capabilities of  the test:

 <Tabs
   defaultValue="Java"